Menu

 * Walking, hiking, cross-country skiing, and snowshoeing on trails

-* Limited Handicap access
+* Limited handicap access

-* Wildlife Observation & Photography from Respectful Distance
+* Wildlife observation & photography from respectful distance

 * Dogs Permitted on max.
 6’ leash and clean up after your pet

-To protect this special place the following is prohibited:
+To protect this Special Place the following is prohibited:

 How to Get Here

 Haehnle Sanctuary is 5 miles northeast of downtown Jackson.
 The entrance is near the intersection of Seymour Rd & Fairlane Dr, Grass Lake, MI.
+The easiest route is from I-94 Race Rd. exit, north to Seymour, then west.

 GPS Coordinates: 42.322, -84.289